 The Crown is seeking to buy 350 properties in total under the Christchurch Central Recovery Plan.
 Negotiations - many of them in an advanced stage - are ongoing with 182 of the properties."

-In other words NZ govt's land grab in Christchurch CBD.
-NZ govt was using taxpayers' money to shrink the CBD by speculating on CCDU's Frame land to buy & demolish perfectly good quake survivor bldgs & replace them with grass, hoping that CBD Frame land prices would improve for resale killings.
+In other words, NZ National govt's land grab in Christchurch CBD.
+NZ National govt was using taxpayers' money to shrink the CBD by speculating on CCDU's Frame land, buying & demolishing perfectly good, quake survivor bldgs & replacing them with parkland.

 06.13.13.
-Manchester St / Oxford Tce crossing view of demolition junk, digger & abandoned bldgs, N red zone
+Manchester St / Oxford Tce crossing view, demolition junk, orange digger & abandoned bldgs, N red zone

 06.03.13.
-Manchester St cordon view of weedy demolition site & abandoned N red zone bldgs
+Manchester St cordon view, weedy demolition site & abandoned, N red zone bldgs

 06.03.13.
-Manchester St / Armagh St crossing view of abandoned N red zone bldgs
+Manchester St / Armagh St crossing view, abandoned N red zone bldgs

 06.03.13.
 Abandoned, cordoned, City Seafood Market, Manchester St, N red zone

 06.03.13.
 Abandoned YHA, Manchester St, N red zone.
-Quake closed Pacific Tower (Rendezvous Hotel) behind
+Quake closed, Pacific Tower (Rendezvous Hotel) behind.
+Both bldgs survived the quakes

 There was no sign of CERA's vaunted Avon River Precinct, nor any Council work thereon, supposed green Frame parkland, to entice kids back to the CBD disaster.